-New Zealand's Strong+ Macro Profile reflects the country's with high economic strength, very high institutional and government financial strength, and low susceptibility to event risk.
+New Zealand's Strong+ Macro Profile reflects the country's high economic strength, very high institutional and government financial strength, and low susceptibility to event risk.
 While the global coronavirus outbreak presents unprecedented challenges to New Zealand's economy, the government has promptly deployed its fiscal capacity to buffer the impact of the shock.
 Overall, strong institutions and policy effectiveness mitigate external and domestic vulnerabilities related to high reliance on external financing and elevated household debt.

-We expect real GDP to contract around 4.6% in 2020, before rebounding to over 4.1% in 2021.
+We expect real GDP to grow 5.5% in 2021 and 3.3% in 2022, after contracting 1.1% in 2020.
 Substantial economic support package from the government will provide financial assistance to companies and individuals, which will likely mitigate the negative impact of reduced activity because of the coronavirus outbreak.

 While New Zealand banks' current asset quality is very strong, coronavirus-related economic disruptions will lead to increases in problem loans.
 While the performance of housing and dairy loans, the two largest segments of New Zealand banks' loan portfolios, remains strong, high indebtedness makes borrowers vulnerable to an economic downturn.
-In particular, a rise in unemployment will hurt the quality of housing loans, which, at about 65%, make up the largest part of banks' loan portfolios.
-Government support measures and time-limited financial assistance packages by banks will limit deterioration of asset quality in the short term.
+In particular, a rise in unemployment will hurt the quality of housing loans, which, at about 63% of the system, make up the largest part of banks' loan portfolios.